82280zx/TechnicSolder/README.md

 ```bash
 curl http://icanhazip.com
 ```
+The above command shows your WAN address and will not work as your address if you dont' have your ports forwarded right to that server/machine.
+If your doing proxying like me use your local server ip to see if PHP is working.
+Example http://192.168.3.10/index.php

 Open in your web browser: `http://your_server_IP_address` <br />
 This page basically gives you information about your PHP Compiler.
 It is useful for debugging and to ensure that your settings are being applied correctly.<br />
 <br />